National Memorial Arboretum: Features

-The Arboretum contains more than 25,000 trees.
+The arboretum contains more than 25,000 trees.
 There are more than 400 memorials for the armed forces, civilian organisations and voluntary bodies who have played a part in serving the country; and even HMS Amethyst's cat Simon.
-The largest section was the Armed Forces Memorial.

-At the heart of the Arboretum is the Armed Forces Memorial, which is a tribute to over 16,000 service personnel who have lost their lives in conflict or as a result of terrorism since the end of the Second World War.
+The largest section is the Armed Forces Memorial, at the heart of the arboretum, which is a tribute to over 16,000 service personnel who have lost their lives in conflict or as a result of terrorism since the end of the Second World War.
 At 11 am on 11 November each year the sun shines through two slits in the outer and inner walls of the memorial, casting a shaft of light across a wreath in the centre.
-The Armed Forces Memorial was dedicated in October 2007 by the Archbishop of Canterbury in the presence of the Queen.
+The Armed Forces Memorial was dedicated in October 2007 by the Archbishop of Canterbury in the presence of Elizabeth II.

 Other areas of the site include an RAF 'wing', Naval review and Army parade.
 Civilian areas include 'The Beat' which contains memorials and dedications to police forces from around the UK and commonwealth.
-There is a Wartime Nurses Memorial, to 1,300 VAD and professional nurses who died in the 1st and 2nd World Wars, to find it, 'go to the RAMC memorial.
-Keeping this and the Polish War Memorial behind you, walk up the grove and go to the footpath beside the river, then a small distance left'.
+There is a Wartime Nurses Memorial, to 1,300 VAD and professional nurses who died in the First and Second World Wars.

-Within the Arboretum is the Millennium Chapel of Peace and Forgiveness where, at 11 am each day, an act of remembrance takes place.
-Following the two minutes silence, accompanied by the Last Post and Reveille, there is an introductory talk about the arboretum.
+Within the arboretum is the Millennium Chapel of Peace and Forgiveness where, at 11 am each day, an act of remembrance takes place.
+Following the two-minute silence, accompanied by the Last Post and Reveille, there is an introductory talk about the arboretum.
 The Bastion Memorial commemorates British casualties of the War in Afghanistan (2001–2021).
 A memorial to the Lisbon Maru was unveiled in 2021.

-A 'remembrance glade' was unveiled at the Arboretum by the Royal British Legion in September 2021, featuring plants chosen for their symbolic meanings in relation to grief and new beginnings.
+A 'remembrance glade' was unveiled at the arboretum by the Royal British Legion in September 2021, featuring plants chosen for their symbolic meanings in relation to grief and new beginnings.

-Daily activities on site include guided walks, buggy tours, Land Train rides and free talks, as well as the Daily Act of Remembrance.
-Most of these activities are conducted by a team of over 260 volunteers, who collectively dedicate more than 52,000 hours of their time per year to the Arboretum.
+Daily activities on site include guided walks, buggy tours, land train rides and free talks, as well as the Daily Act of Remembrance.
+Most of these activities are conducted by a team of over 260 volunteers, who collectively dedicate more than 52,000 hours of their time per year to the arboretum.
 In 2010, the Volunteers of the National Memorial Arboretum were awarded The Queen's Award for Voluntary Service.

 Memorials

+The Armed Forces Memorial commemorates service men and women killed since 1945.
+The two curved walls and two straight walls are made from bricks covered with Portland stone panels.
+At the centre of the Memorial are two bronze sculptures created by Ian Rank-Broadley.
+This memorial remembers over 16,000 people who have been killed or sacrificed their lives while on duty or targeted by terrorists or who died in operational theatres.
+Their names have been written in a panel to signify their significance in the Armed Forces.

 Some of the other features of the National Memorial Arboretum are described below.